 Proverbs 26, talks a lot about a fool.
 A fool is an immoral, evil person.
 I believe just about every verse in the 26th Chapter has something about the fool, in one manner.
 Yes, the Bible does use the word, fool.
 It has used it in previous chapters in Proverbs too.

-Proverbs 26, starts off talking about snow in the summer and rain in the harvest.
+The 26th Proverb, starts off talking about snow in the summer and rain in the harvest.
 These are not unheard of as they could happen, but they could also lead to damaging effects.
 I believe it is telling us that a fool doesn’t show honor or if they do, it would be rare like these type of events.

 We are not to answer a fool with foolish answers.
 We must expose there folly so they will understand.
 If you answer him in a foolish way, you are just like the fool yourself.
 We are also not to trust the fool either.
 Trusting a fool will lead to destruction.